-The Court’s ruling focused upon 14th Amendment providing that no state could “deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws”.
+The court’s decision focused upon 14th Amendment provides that no state could “deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws”.

 The majority included Justice Anthony Kennedy, Justice Ruth Ginsburg, Justice Stephen Breyer, Justice Sonia Sotomayor and Justice Elena Keagan; all of whom supported the application of the 14th amendment in the context of love and same-sex marriage.
-The four judges who dissented include Justice John Roberts Jr., Justice Antonin Scalia, Justice Clarence Thomas and Justice Samuel Alito Jr.; the prevailing reason for the dissension being that social decisions should not be decided by the judiciary branch as it discounts the power of the legislative/congressional process, and that lawyers/judges are in place to enforce the law, not create it.
-Also in the dissenting opinion it is dually noted that there will need to be a vast amount of effort of the part of every state in order to properly initiate a process which includes the verification and recognition of all same-sex marriage couples.
+The four judges who dissented include Justice John Roberts Jr., Justice Antonin Scalia, Justice Clarence Thomas, and Justice Samuel Alito Jr.

 In the end, the recent United States Supreme Court ruling was a huge victory for advocates for equality in marriage.

 If you have questions about legalization of same-sex marriage in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.